StarCaptain1/fleuron/README.md

 If you want to install it just for your local user (not system wide) add the --user flag.

-To uninstall in venv, simply run:
+To uninstall in venv, run:

     pip3 uninstall fleuron